marcuskrafthamburg/nf-ds-onl-eng-250825-salt-pepper-daily-review-Internal/protocols/day_17_protocol.md

 * List of different clients was provided
 * Each client has specific requirements and goals
 * Each pair programming group decided for one client
-* Define at least 3 hypothesis you want to test
+* Each group defined at least 3 hypothesis they want to test

 __Project Target:__
 * Do all necessary steps to generate insights for __*your*__ client
 * Document your work in a Jupyter notebook
-* Present your results as slides focussed on your client
+* Present your results as slides focussing on your client

-__Schedule:__
+__Project Schedule:__
  Day |  Task
  -|-
- Tuesday |Introduction to project, initial data exploration and hypothesis definition Wednesday | pair work on project (daily review at 1pm) Thursday | pair work on project
+ Tuesday |Introduction to project / initial data exploration / hypothesis definition Wednesday | pair work on project / at 1pm: daily review Thursday | pair work on project
- Friday | before 1pm: pair work on project / at 1pm: result presentation
+ Friday | pair work on project / at 1pm: result presentation

 ## Data Retrieval
 Data is stored in the EDA schema of the Postgres DB we have used before.

+### Database Information
+__Storage location:__
 Attribute | Value
 -|-
 Database | postgres